-Neeraj Agarwal, MD, is an Associate Professor in the Division of Oncology, Department of Medicine, at the University of Utah School of Medicine.
-He is the Director of the Genitourinary Oncology Program in the Oncology Division, the Co-leader of the Urologic Oncology Multidisciplinary Program and the Associate Director of Clinical Trials (solid tumors) at the Huntsman Cancer Institute (HCI).
+Neeraj Agarwal, MD, is a Professor in the Division of Oncology, Department of Medicine, at the University of Utah School of Medicine.
+He is the Huntsman Cancer Institute Presidential Endowed Chair of Cancer Research, and the Director of the Genitourinary Oncology Program at the Huntsman Cancer Institute, Salt Lake City, Utah.
+He also directs the Center of Investigational Therapeutics and co-leads the “Experimental Therapeutic Program” at the Huntsman Cancer Institute.

 As a specialist in adult hematology and oncology, Dr. Agarwal cares for patients with all types of cancer and specializes in genitourinary malignancies (cancers of the prostate, kidney, bladder and testes).